How to Determine What Color Looks Best on Your Skin Tone

 Color can be a cruel mistress.
 Most of us know that we could stand to win a few style points by giving hues outside our comfort zone a go, but — like finding the right haircut for your face shape — selecting the right hues for different skin tones is often easier said than done.

-With such a kaleidoscopic spectrum of shades on offer, it’s no wonder you’re scratching your head and wondering ‘what colors suit my skin tone?’.
+With such a kaleidoscopic spectrum of shades on offer, it’s no wonder you’re scratching your head and wondering ‘What colors suit my skin tone?’.
 Now, some of you are bound to disagree, saying it’s not exactly rocket science, but simply a matter of trying something on and sizing it up in a changing room mirror before you buy.
 And to an extent, you’re right.

 But if you want to shave some time off your shopping rounds or buy more confidently online, then it’s worth acquainting yourself with a few fundamental rules when it comes to knowing how to dress for your skin tone.

 The first step in the challenging task of ‘what color suits my skin tone’ involves moving past those online quizzes with their so-called sophisticated algorithms.
-Recognizing that there are three different skin undertones is key for effective color matching for your skin tone.

 Now that that’s out of the way, read on for a blow-by-blow guide to finding the skin tone palette that will work best for your wardrobe.